What is business insolvency?

 Here, we’ll explore exactly what business insolvency is and explain as much as we can about the proceedings that follow it.
 That way, you can be prepared for insolvency proceedings, just in case.

-To double-check if your business is insolvent, there are legal tests for each type of insolvency.
 There are also several warning signs to look for, including:

 - Creditors increasing pressure to pay, often with threats of legal action